yoshz/ansible-role-docker/README.md

 yoshzz.docker
 =============

-An Ansible role for installing docker and docker-enter.
+An Ansible role for installing docker on Ubuntu.

 Requirements